RSHKwee/ing2ofx/readme.md

 http://www.chmistry.nl/financien/beginnen-met-boekhouden-in-gnucash/

 # Installation
-The following Windows installation kits are available:
+The following Windows installation kit is available:
 - ing2ofx_v0.x.y.z_jre_setup.exe
-- ing2ofx_v0.x.y.z_jreDownload_setup.exe

-The first kit has a JRE onboard.
+The kit has a JRE onboard.
-The second kit downloads a JRE, if needed.

 # Opening menu
 When running the application (Windows excutable or Java jar-file) the following menu is shown: